MicrosoftDocs/windows-itpro-docs/windows/configuration/assigned-access/overview.md

 1. Select **Close**

-- UWP
-- Local standard user

-You can use **Settings** to quickly configure one or a few devices as a kiosk.

-When your kiosk is a local device that isn't managed by Active Directory or Microsoft Entra ID, there is a default setting that enables automatic sign-in after a restart.
-That means that when the device restarts, the last signed-in user will be signed in automatically.
-If the last signed-in user is the kiosk account, the kiosk app will be launched automatically after the device restarts.
+When the device isn't joined to an Active Directory domain or Microsoft Entra ID, automatic sign-in of the kiosk account is configured automatically:

-- If you want the kiosk account to sign in automatically, and the kiosk app launched when the device restarts, then you don't need to do anything.
+- If you want the kiosk account to sign in automatically, and the kiosk app launched when the device restarts, then you don't need to do anything
 - If you don't want the kiosk account to sign in automatically when the device restarts, then you must change the default setting before you configure the device as a kiosk.
-Sign in with the account that you will assign as the kiosk account.
-Open the **Settings** app > **Accounts** > **Sign-in options**.
+Sign in with the account that you want to use as the kiosk account.
+Open **Settings** > **Accounts** > **Sign-in options**.
 Set the **Use my sign-in info to automatically finish setting up my device after an update or restart** setting to **Off**.
-After you change the setting, you can apply the kiosk configuration to the device.
+After you change the setting, you can apply the kiosk configuration to the device

 #### [:::image type="icon" source="../images/icons/intune.svg"::: **Intune/CSP**](#tab/intune)